Skip to content

 patch Dictionary.
 Must be valid, properly-formatted fields from the list of Hydrolix tunables The HDX spec definition to apply while active.

 Multiple overrides can be active at the same time.
-When there are duplicate keys updated by multiple overrides, the last key in the config will apply.
+When there are duplicate keys updated by multiple overrides, the last key takes precedence.

 Valid scheduled override example⚓︎